-The non-alcoholic ready to drink category is big (€100bn), well positioned & expected to grow at a 2-3% CAGR (€30bn) over the next 10 years.
+The non-alcoholic ready to drink category is big (€130bn), well positioned and expected to grow at ~3-4% CAGR over the next 5 years

 Investing for future growth

-We are the market leader (c.28% share) & continue to build scale (1m outlets, 1m coolers, 6,000 strong salesforce).
+We are the market leader (~27% share) & continue to build scale (>1.7m customers & 1.5m coolers)

 Close alignment with TCCC

-We are more aligned than ever before with The Coca-Cola Company.
+We are more aligned than ever before with The Coca-Cola Company

 Sustainable investor returns

 We have a ~50% dividend payout ratio objective

 Definitions of alternative performance measures

-‘‘Free cash flow’’ is defined as net cash flows from operations, less capital expenditures, payments of principal on lease obligations and interest paid, plus proceeds from capital disposals.
+‘‘Free cash flow’’ is defined as net cash flows from operating activities less capital expenditures (as defined above) and interest paid.
 Free cash flow is used as a measure of the Group’s cash generation from operating activities, taking into account investments in property, plant and equipment and non-discretionary lease and interest payments.
-Please refer to our unaudited results for the six months ended 28 June 2019, published on 8 August 2019, for a description of the change to the definition to ensure consistency following the adoption of IFRS 16 on 1 January 2019.
+Free cash flow is not intended to represent residual cash flow available for discretionary expenditures.

-‘‘Adjusted EBITDA’’ is calculated as Earnings Before Interest, Tax, Depreciation and Amortisation (EBITDA), after adding back items impacting the comparability of year over year financial performance.
-Adjusted EBITDA does not reflect our cash expenditures, or future requirements for capital expenditures or contractual commitments.
-Further, Adjusted EBITDA does not reflect changes in, or cash requirements for, our working capital needs, and although depreciation and amortisation are non-cash charges, the assets being depreciated and amortised are likely to be replaced in the future, and Adjusted EBITDA does not reflect cash requirements for such replacements.
+‘‘Adjusted EBITDA’’ is calculated as Earnings Before Interest, Tax, Depreciation and Amortisation (EBITDA), after adding back items impacting the comparability of period over period financial performance.
+Adjusted EBITDA does not reflect cash expenditures, or future requirements for capital expenditures or contractual commitments.
+Further, adjusted EBITDA does not reflect changes in, or cash requirements for, working capital needs, and although depreciation and amortisation are non-cash charges, the assets being depreciated and amortised are likely to be replaced in the future and adjusted EBITDA does not reflect cash requirements for such replacements.

-‘‘Dividend Payout Ratio’’ is defined as dividends as a proportion of comparable profit after tax.
+‘‘Dividend payout ratio’’ is defined as dividends as a proportion of comparable profit after tax.